arachnetech/homebridge-mqttthing/README.md

 If `topics.setRGBW` is populated, a combined value is used in the format red,green,blue,white (ranging from 0-255).
 The minimum of red, green and blue is subtracted from all three colour channels and sent to the white channel instead.
 On/off may be set with `setOn` (otherwise "0,0,0,0" indicates off); brightness, hue, saturation and temperature topics are ignored.

 If `topics.setRGBWW` is populated, a combined value is used in the format red,green,blue,warm_white,cold_white (each component ranging from 0-255).
 Warm and cold white components are set based on the colour values published by Homekit from the _Temperature_ control, and after warm and cold white are extracted any remaining white level in the RGB values is sent equally to both white channels.
 The RGB values used for warm white and cold white extraction can be configured with `warmWhite` and `coldWhite`, allowing calibration to RGBWW LED colours.
 (Homekit's warm white and cold white colours are used by default.)
 On/off may be set with `setOn` (otherwise "0,0,0,0,0" indicates off); brightness, hue, saturation and temperature topics are ignored.
 (Homekit's behaviour when a coloured (hue/saturation-supporting) light also attempts to support temperature can be unpredictable - so the RGBWW implementation does not use Homekit colour temperature.)

+Set `confirmationPeriodms` to enable publishing confirmation for `setOn`/`getOn`.
+The accessory must echo messages it receives through the `setOn` subject to the `getOn` subject, otherwise homebridge-mqttthing will mark it as unresponsive and republish on the `setOn` subject.

 ```javascript
 {